-My primary research interests concern the origins and consequences of political identities at the intersection of comparative politics, historical political economy and international relations.
-My dissertation studies how border change contributed to shape national identities in Europe between 1816 and 1945.
-I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.
-My co-authored projects study the dynamics of public opinion and religious clientelism.
+My dissertation studies how border change contributed to shape national identities in Europe between 1816 and 1938.
+My other projects study the drivers of political violence, public opinion and religious clientelism.
+In my research, I rely on spatially explicit observational data and computational methods to study politics in new settings and with innovative research designs.

 ETH Zurich